 - 1 cup (175g) Chocolate Chips

-- Preheat oven to 350º F. Lightly grease or spray with cooking spray a 4.5"x8.5" loaf pan.
+Preheat oven to 350º F. Lightly grease or spray with cooking spray a 4.5"x8.5" loaf pan.
 For easier removal of the loaf, line the bottom of the loaf pan with parchment paper and then lightly grease or spray the parchment.

 Whisk or sift together the flour, salt, baking soda, cinnamon and nutmeg until well blended.
 Set aside.

-- In a mixer, cream together sugar, butter and orange zest until light and fluffy.
+In a large bowl or mixer, cream together sugar, butter and orange zest until light and fluffy.
 Add bananas and mix together until bananas are mashed and well blended into the butter mixture.
 Beat in eggs and orange bitters (if using) until combined.